KEY FACTS

 2012:

-• Trekker numbers and income earning opportunities for local village communities declined significantly as a result of these management deficiencies during their watch.
+- Trekker numbers and income earning opportunities for local village communities declined significantly as a result of these management deficiencies under their watch.

 2014:

-• The ‘Kokoda Development Program’ and the ‘Kokoda Initiative’ were amalgamated within DFAT PNG under the watch of the Minister for International Aid and the Pacific.
-There were no staff changes – environmental officials recruited by DEWHA/DSEWPC/DHW continued in their roles in pursuit of a World Heritage listing for the Kokoda Trail without interruption.
+- The ‘Kokoda Development Program’ and the ‘Kokoda Initiative’ were amalgamated within DFAT PNG under the watch of the Minister for International Aid and the Pacific.
+There were no staff changes – environment officials recruited by DEWHA/DSEWPC/DHW continued in their roles in pursuit of a World Heritage listing for the Kokoda Trail without interruption.

 2015:

-• Environment-DFAT produced a ‘Master Plan for the Kokoda Trail’ based on three pillars: The Track – The People – The Environment.4F[ii] ‘Commemoration’, which is the core reason Australians pay to trek across it, was excluded from their plan by the Kokoda Initiative.
+- Environment-DFAT produced a ‘Master Plan for the Kokoda Trail’ based on three pillars: The Track – The People – The Environment.4F[ii] ‘Pilgrimage’, which is the core reason Australians pay to trek across it, was excluded from their plan by the Kokoda Initiative.

 2017:

-• The PNG Government announced a K600 million Edevu Hydro Project on the Brown River6F[i] to meet the future water and power needs for Port Moresby.
-The project, to be developed by the China Gezhouba Group Corporation and the East Vision Group, is scheduled for completion in 2020.
+- The PNG Government announced a K600 million Edevu Hydro Project on the Brown River6F[i] to meet the future water and power needs for Port Moresby.
+The project, to be developed by the China Gezhouba Group Corporation and the East Vision Group, was scheduled for completion in 2020.

 2019:

-• No plans have since been put in place to provide villagers with interim employment opportunities via the siting and development of campsites and trail maintenance to meet new social distancing and hygiene criteria that will apply post Covid-19.
+- No plans were established to provide villagers with interim employment opportunities re the siting and development of campsites and trail maintenance to meet new social distancing and hygiene criteria that will apply post Covid-19.

-• No action has been initiated to identify-establish Incorporated Landowner Groups (ILGs) across the trail as a means of transferring ownership of the Kokoda trekking industry to them.
+- No action was initiated to identify-establish Incorporated Landowner Groups (ILGs) across the trail as a means of transferring ownership of Kokoda tourism to them.

-• The Covid pandemic caused trekking to cease and exposed the flaws of a management system which no made no provision for any sort of contingency to assist villager communities.
+- The Covid pandemic caused trekking to cease and exposed the flaws of a management system which made no provision for any sort of contingency to assist villager communities.

 2019-2022

-Of more concern is the fact that the proposed Bill was developed by an Australian official, in Australia, without any consultation with the customary landowners across the Trail or the Kokoda tour operators who generate the income for the industry.
+Of more concern is the fact that the proposed Bill was developed by an Australian official, Mark Nizette MBE, in Australia, without any consultation with the customary landowners across the Trail or Kokoda tour operators who generate the income for the industry.

 Summary of Australian Government Management Outcomes for the Kokoda Trail: 2008-2020

-• There is not a single management protocol in place for the Kokoda trekking industry.
+- There is not a single management protocol in place for the Kokoda tourism industry.

-• The overall decline in trekker numbers as a result of the management system put in place by Environment-DFAT officials in PNG has resulted in a loss of $20 million (K50 million) in tourism revenue for PNG; a loss of 70,000 working days for PNG guides and carriers; and a loss of $580,000 (K1.5 million) for campsite owners along the trail.
+- The overall decline in trekker numbers as a result of the management system put in place by Environment-DFAT officials in PNG has resulted in an estimated loss of $20 million (K50 million) in tourism revenue for PNG; a loss of 70,000 working days for PNG guides and carriers; and a loss of $580,000 (K1.5 million) for campsite owners along the trail.

 Kokoda Trail Military Heritage Factors